brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-07.md

 "Horace McGunny?" she whispered and slowly moved away to collapse into the chair Ira had been sitting in.

 "Minvera, what is it?
 You know this person?
-Oh for the love of…!
+Oh for the love of… *Finitum incantatem*!"
-*Finitum incantatem"*'

 Ron, who had still been searching his pockets for a weapon, leaped back and drew his wand as if expecting the now free McGunny to fly out at